 this is only to properly define it, not to change it.
 To transform a

-SpatRaster to another coordinate reference system (projection)
+SpatRaster to another coordinate reference system

-you can use the function warp()
+(reprojection) you can use the function warp().
+To learn

-cases where real data is analyzed, these objects are created from a
+note that in most cases where real data is analyzed, these objects are

 Let’s start by creating a SpatRaster from scratch using the

-rast()
+rast() function.

 r <- rast(ncol=10, nrow=10, xmin=-150, xmax=-80, ymin=20, ymax=60)